Sapientis: Programs

-Sustain efficiency and effectiveness as an organization.

 Highlights of Sapientis' work

 Since 2002, Sapientis has raised more than $5 million from corporations, foundations, and individuals in Puerto Rico and in the US.

 In December 2006, Sapientis and the Puerto Rico Department of Education signed an agreement that allows Sapientis to develop leadership programs to improve students' achievement in the island's most under-performing public schools.

 To date, Sapientis has trained nearly 500 teachers, principals and education community members.